decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 → Check out this [tutorial](https://www.comet.com/docs/v2/api-and-sdk/rest-api/overview/) to learn how to get the Comet ML variables from above.
 You can also access Opik's dashboard using 🔗[this link](https://www.comet.com/opik).

+#### AWS

+Required only for fine-tuning and inference, which we will show how to set up later in the document.

 ## Install local dependencies

 You can create a Python virtual environment and install all the necessary dependencies using Poetry, by running: